pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

  ![figure 4](./figure4A.png)

-As we can see, the main difference with the previous example is the presence of counters' information on our console.
-Otherwise, the results are the same.
+As we can see, the main difference from the previous example is the instantaneous and automatic printing of the counters’ measurements to the console.
+The remaining messages remained mostly unchanged.

 ##### NullCounters